Israeli forces kill Palestinian assailant in West Bank: police

-JERUSALEM Israeli forces on Wednesday shot dead a 19-year-old Palestinian woman who police said had advanced towards them with a knife in her hand at a checkpoint in the occupied West Bank.
+JERUSALEM (Reuters) - Israeli forces on Wednesday shot dead a 19-year-old Palestinian woman who police said had advanced towards them with a knife in her hand at a checkpoint in the occupied West Bank.

 A police spokesman said the woman was shot after ignoring orders to halt.